JingweiDai/JingweiDai.github.io/index.md

 ---

 Hi!
-I am a PhD student in information systems management at [Carnegie Mellon University](https://www.cmu.edu/).
+I am a PhD student in information systems at [Carnegie Mellon University](https://www.cmu.edu/).
 My research interests include Economics of Information Systems, Digital Marketing, and Platform Economy.
 Methodologically, I am interested in employing causal inference, econometric methods, and machine learning to do research.

 When I am not working, I enjoy cycling, hiking with friends, reading, volunteering, and doing pull-ups.